UCAS Tariff Points

 New qualifications are always being added to the UCAS Tariff, so keep checking the UCAS for updates if you are studying a course that isn’t on there yet.

-How do I find out how many points my qualifications are worth?
+How do I find out what my qualifications are worth?

-To see how many points each of your qualifications are worth, take a look at the UCAS Tariff tables on the UCAS website.
+To see how many points each of your qualifications are worth, take a look at the UCAS Tariff tables at UCAS.com.

 The new UCAS Points Tariff

 Following a review of the UCAS Tariff in 2012, changes were made to the points system in 2017 and how it is calculated.

 To see how many points qualifications are worth, take a look at the New Tariff points tables on the UCAS website.